Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 **Producers**
 In the producers folder you will find the next files:
 - Weather.py: Python Scripts that emits weather data to our REST Proxy.
-- Weather.py: Python Scripts that emits weather data to our REST Proxy.
-- Weather.py: Python Scripts that emits weather data to our REST Proxy.
-- Weather.py: Python Scripts that emits weather data to our REST Proxy.

 ### Credits
 Udacity provided the template and the guidelines to start this project.